Mallen Baker

 Mallen Baker (born 23 May 1963) is an English commentator on corporate social responsibility and a former politician.

+Career

+Political

 Based in Sheffield, Baker worked as a freelance writer and became active in the Green Party of England and Wales.
-He served as co-chair of the party in 1990–1991, and also as a speaker for the party.
-He co-wrote the party's document The Green Budget, published in 1991.
+He served as co-chair of the party in 1990–1991 and as a party speaker.
+He co-wrote the party's document, The Green Budget, published in 1991.

-At the 1992 general election, Baker stood in Sheffield Hallam; he took less than 1% of the vote, and was not elected.
+At the 1992 general election, Baker stood in Sheffield Hallam; he took less than 1% of the vote and was not elected.
 During this period, he became the leading opponent of the Green 2000 campaign to change the party constitution.
 In August, he welcomed the resignation of Principal Speaker Sara Parkin, the leader of Green 2000 proposals.
 Following this, Baker was elected as Principal Speaker, serving for a year.